 Components and Parts of Variable Speed Compressors

 A variable speed air compressor is distinguished by a unique set of components that regulates the operating speed and helps users save energy.
 The key to the variable speed compressor is its special drive feature, which allows users to control the speed of airflow according to the needs of a project.
-The advantages of the variable speed design benefits users in several areas, including the following:
+The advantages of the variable speed design benefit users in several areas, including the following:

-- Constant pressure: Variable speed air compressors deliver constant pressure, as programmed by the user.
+- Constant pressure: Variable speed air compressors deliver constant pressure as programmed by the user.
 When an application demands air pressure at an exact volume and consistency, the variable speed compressor will deliver this pressure without sputtering or wavering.

 - Protection from power surges: A variable speed compressor will produce pressurized air at the exact rates and speeds that you specify in the settings.
 As such, you never have to worry about the compressor delivering a random pressure jolt and drawing excess power from an outlet.